 A century ago, a little-remembered sport known as Pedestrianism existed in America.
 More accurately, it exploded.
 Tens of thousands of spectators crammed into a stadium in Madison Square Garden to watch a dozen men circle a 200 meter track for six days straight, cheering and betting on athletes reaching performances that are scarcely touched to this day.
 Going out at 6 minute miles and passing through the 100 mile mark in as little as 13 and a half hours, these pedestrians covered as much as 600 miles within a six day period.

 The modern revival of long distance running in America continues to explode on the trail scene, with 50 and 100 mile runs taking place on the dirt every week of the year.
 Even the looped ultras at distances up to 24 hour are seeing an increase in popularity, as runners including Connie Gardner and Scott Jurek make assaults on the current American records.
+[Broken link to May 24, 2010 Scott Jurek blogpost entitled “This Is What You Came For” removed.]
 Yet one area of the sport that has been missing in recent years is the track race.

 A quick survey of world performances brings to light the performance advantages of running on a track.
 The consistent surface, flat terrain, nighttime lighting, and controlled conditions all prepare a runner to focus on the task at hand.
 Beyond this, competitors are ever-aware and pushing each other, unlike point to point races where runners may go hours without seeing a soul.
 And taking a cue from the old 6 days, the energy provided by a constant stream of live spectators has to be electric!